atomt/acne/README.md

 ## Installation

 You probably want to install a couple of dependencies first.
-We try to keep dependencies down to what's available in distributions supported repositories.
+We limit our dependencies to what is available in distributions security supported repositories.

 For Ubuntu, Debian and their derivatives, the following should be sufficient